fbpx

 One of the most exciting and unique effects of semaglutide is its effect on the brain.

-Our brain has a part that controls hunger and satisfaction called the hypothalamus.
-Semaglutide appears to work on the hypothalamus to increase feelings of fullness and alter the food/reward system and change taste preferences.3 These changes allow people to control food intake more easily than before starting the medication, which plays an essential role in changing behaviors surrounding food and weight loss.
+These changes allow people to control food intake more easily than before starting the medication, which plays an essential role in changing behaviors surrounding food and weight loss.
 Likewise, changes in food preference tend to favor lower fat and healthier foods than before the medication.
 We often see changes in food preference in practice, and patients are always excited to notice these changes.

 Our Metabolism

-Semaglutide appears to impact metabolism beneficially by promoting fat oxidation, meaning it preferentially breaks down stored fat for energy.3 The body’s typical first choice for energy is carbohydrates because they are easy to break down and utilize.
+The body’s typical first choice for energy is carbohydrates because they are easy to break down and utilize.
 Semaglutide increases the use of stored fat for energy, helping promote weight loss.

 The Liver

 Finally, the liver has the ability to make sugar through a process called gluconeogenesis.
 This fancy word means “to generate new sugar.”
-When gluconeogenesis is discouraged, such as when taking semaglutide, there is less circulating blood sugar for the insulin to move into the cells.3
+When gluconeogenesis is discouraged, such as when taking semaglutide, there is less circulating blood sugar for the insulin to move into the cells.[3]

 So, there you have it!
 Though the exact way semaglutide causes weight loss is unknown, the above changes appear to impact weight loss positively.
 These are the primary ways semaglutide affects the body and how these effects can encourage weight loss.